Long time validity of the linearized Boltzmann uncut-off and the linearized Landau equations from the Newton Law: Definition of the system and strategy of the proof

 \subsection{Convergence to the linearized Boltzmann equation with a cut-off}

-We recall that we have divided the proof of Theorem \ref{thm:proto} into two steps.
-The first step is to take the Boltzmann-Grad limit $\mu\to \infty$.
-As we want to take the limit $\alpha\to0$ in a second time, we need a quantitative rate of convergence.
+We recall that we have divided the proof of Claim \ref{thm:proto} into two steps.
+The first step is the Boltzmann-Grad limit $\mu\to \infty$.
+As we want to take the \emph{grazing collision} limit $\alpha\to0$ in a second step, we need a quantitative rate of convergence.

 We define the norm